Corentin-Lcs/cash-register-system/README.md

 connector = mysql.connector.connect(host="localhost", user="root")
 ```

 It represents the program's connection to the MySQL database server running on localhost, used in conjunction with the phpMyAdmin web management application.
-The user is named `root` and has no password.
+The user is named "root" and has no password.
 If you have a session with a different username and password, here is the modification to make :

 ```py
 connector = mysql.connector.connect(host="localhost", user="username_here", password="password_here")